NeXTcube Turbo

 The NeXTcube Turbo is a high-end workstation computer developed, manufactured and sold by NeXT.
 It superseded the earlier NeXTcube workstation and is housed in the same cube-shaped magnesium enclosure.
-The workstation runs the NeXTSTEP operating system.
+It runs the NeXTSTEP operating system.

 Hardware

 The NeXTcube Turbo is a development of the earlier NeXTcube.
 It differs from its predecessor in having a 33 MHz 68040 processor.

 The NeXTdimension board can also be used in the NeXTcube Turbo.

 There was also a very rare accelerator board known as the Nitro; between 5 and 20 are estimated to have been made.
 It increased the speed of a NeXTcube Turbo by replacing the standard 33 MHz processor with a 40 MHz one.